kvflx/kvflx.github.io/HR-Project.md

 ### Final Insights

 - Younger employees leave the company more often than older employees.
-- Junior employees are **not** more likely to leave or be laid off than senior employees.
+- Junior employees are more likely to leave or be laid off than senior employees.
 - Worklife balance affects the risk of employee attrition.
 The worse the worklife balance is, the higher the risk of an employee leaving.
 - Every year an employee remains without a promotion in their current position, the odds of them leaving the company increase by 11%
 - Years of experience are a strong predictor of income, signaling the importance of fair promotion assessments.